Western Digital buys flash memory maker Virident, focus now on Fusion-io

 A Seagate spokesman said it does not comment on "rumored, potential or pending acquisition".

-Virident, also backed by strategic investors Intel Corp (INTC.O) and Cisco Systems Inc (CSCO.O), in January signed a deal to develop and distribute flash-based hardware and software to Seagate's customers.
-[ID:nBw82wB4wa]
+Virident, also backed by strategic investors Intel Corp and Cisco Systems Inc, in January signed a deal to develop and distribute flash-based hardware and software to Seagate's customers.

 FUSION-IO IN FOCUS